ucdavis-bioinformatics-training/2022-Jan-Introduction-to-the-Command-Line-for-Bioinformatics/cli/software.md

 Installing Simple Bioinformatics Software
 ===========================================

-**1\.** Let's spend some more time installing software.
+**1\.** Let's spend some time installing software.
 We will first install an Illumina read trimmer called **sickle** written by members of the Bioinformatics Core.
 The source code for many bioinformatics software are on github.... sickle is found on the [Bioinformatics Core github page](https://github.com/ucdavis-bioinformatics).

 ---

 **2\.** Find sickle and navigate to the page.
 Click on "Clone or Download" and copy the URL.
 In your home directory, create a "software" directory and go into it.
 In order to clone (get a copy of) the repository, we need to use the "git" command.
 Clone the git repository in the software directory:

-	cd /share/workshop/$USER/
+	cd
 	mkdir software
 	cd software
 	git clone https://github.com/ucdavis-bioinformatics/sickle.git